al1-ce/jsppext/README.md

 Please be aware that `async/await` is very unstable feature because of complexity of js++ compiler. `async/await` must be used cautiously and can be used ONLY in those cases:

-- async must be declared in function signature before type. `visibility async type name() {}`
+- async must be declared in function signature **before type**. `visibility async type name() {}`
+- async must be declared as **function in file-scope**, not method of class.
-- await must be declared before function execution. `await name()`
+- await must be declared before execution of **named** function, not delegate one. `await name()`

-Also note that preprocessor will make all functions with name of `async type name()` function.
+Note that preprocessor will make all functions with name of `async type name()` function.
 Same for await.

 This means that your async functions must carry a unique name across modules.
 Otherwise they all will become async.

+Also note that you cannot declare async functions inside of class due to how js++ compiles those classes.

 ### Configuration example